-Ekoenergetyka Polska secures a new commission in Norway.
-The Polish company, supplier of charging infrastructures, announced it has signed a framework agreement with the PTA Brakar AS for the delivery of a fast charging depot that will be built in Drammen city, a 70,000 people’s town some 40 km south west of Oslo, which already has a fully electrified bus line (the number 51) thanks to six Volvo 7900 Electric delivered at the beginning of this year.
+Ekoenergetyka Polska secures a new commission for charging stations in Norway.
+The Polish company announced it has signed a framework agreement with the PTA Brakar AS for the delivery of a fast charging depot that will be built in Drammen city, a 70,000 people’s town some 40 km south west of Oslo, which already has a fully electrified bus line (the number 51) thanks to six Volvo 7900 Electric delivered at the beginning of this year.

-Up to 25 stations for electric buses in Drammen
+Up to 25 charging stations for electric buses in Drammen

 Ekoenergetyka, works are underway in Hamburg